FOR IMMEDIATE RELEASE

 The Todo Poder al Pueblo Collective immediately blasted the comments.
-Elliott Gabriel, a member of the collective, stated that “S-Comm has now led to more deportations per year than at any other time in enforcement history,” and that given the statistics cited by lawmakers such as Ammiano and gleaned from publically-available data, “ it is a statistical impossibility that Das is telling the truth. “
+Elliott Gabriel, a member of the collective, stated that “S-Comm has now led to more deportations per year than at any other time in enforcement history.”
+Gabriel noted that given the statistics cited by lawmakers and gleaned from publically-available data, “ it is a statistical impossibility that Das is telling the truth. “

 “[We] were born at night, but not last night,” Gabriel added.